Mersen130/Quarantine_Assistant/README.md

 The admin view shares similar layout with user view, except that an admin cannot [like, post, reply], but can delete ANY posts/replies if the content is not appropriate.

-## Activity Recommendations (`/Activities/`)
+## Activity Recommendations (`/userActivities/`)

 This is a page that lists user's activities and activities that recommended by the website.
 Users can remove the activities from their list and can add activities from recommended list to their list.
 Activities added in the user's list will not show in the recommend list anymore.

 ## Sidebar and Navbar (with notification center on top)

 A user/admin can redirect to his own profile/Dashboard/Q&A/recomendation activities pages or log out through sidebar, or check the notifications through navbar.
+The user also can log out through clicking the "logout" button on the sidebar.

 ## Notes and Pitfalls of this App